How to Write a Media Pitch That Gets Responses in 2025

-Writing a media pitch is a necessity if you want to get your story in front of the right people.
-It’s one of the most effective ways to get exposure for your brand, and build credibility with your audience—but only IF it’s written correctly.
+It’s one of the most effective ways to get exposure for your brand and build credibility with your audience—but only IF it’s written correctly.
 Otherwise, it’s likely to end up in a reporter’s trash or spam folder, never to be seen again.

 The vast majority of editors and reporters are getting pitched upwards of a dozen or more times per day.
 So, how do you write a media pitch that makes an impression?
 (And a good one, at that)

-Do your research.
+Media pitching tip #1: Do your research.
 Know who you’re pitching.
-Make sure they align with your brand and your target audience.
+Make sure they align with your brand and your target audience

 The first step to writing a winning media pitch is doing your research.
 This can be time-consuming and tedious, but it’s worth it!
 You have to know who you are pitching and why they should care about your story.

-You should also check out their Twitter feed or Instagram account–wherever reporters are sharing their work– because this will give another window into what kinds of stories resonate with them most deeply, as well as provide insight into how often reporters tweet/post new content each day (or week).
+You should also check out their Twitter feed or Instagram account—wherever reporters are sharing their work and recent posts—because this will give another window into what kinds of stories resonate with them most deeply, as well as provide insight into how often reporters tweet/post new content each day (or week).

-If there seems like there might be some overlap between what they already cover and what you want them to cover, think about why yours would be worth adding on top of all the other stories they already receive each day/week/month: does your story add something new?
+If there seems to be some overlap between what they already cover and what you want them to cover, think about why yours would be worth adding on top of all the other stories they already receive each day/week/month: does your story add something new to the press coverage cycle?
 Does it fill in gaps in existing coverage?
 Is there an angle that hasn’t been explored before but would benefit from being explored now?
+If you fail to checkmark these boxes, forget about a successful pitch.

 Related Story: How to Get Featured in Huffington Post, Forbes and Entrepreneur

-Create a media pitch with a strong email headline.
+Media pitching tip #3: Create a media pitch with a strong email headline

-This is pretty self explanatory, but if your email subject line is boring, your email won’t get opened to begin with.
-Your subject line should be descriptive, clear and concise.
+This is pretty self-explanatory, but if the subject line of your email in your media pitch is boring, your email won’t get opened to begin with.
+Your subject line should be descriptive, clear, and concise.

 “The best way to get someone’s attention is by asking them something,” says writer Jessica Williams (not the comedian).
 Think about what you want to know from the reader and frame it as a question in your headline: “How do I write an email pitch?” or “How can I make my media pitch more compelling?”

-You can also use current events or trends as inspiration for your headlines–a recent example might be: “Followup story on trends at CES 2023.”
+You can also use current events or trends as inspiration for your headlines.

-Start with a personal introduction.
-Bonus points if you can personalize it beyond just the person’s name.
+Media pitching tip #4: Start with a personal introduction.
+Bonus points if you can personalize it beyond just the person’s name

-If you’re going to pitch a story, it’s important that you know who you’re pitching to.
-This means knowing their name and the publication they work for–and if possible, their interests as well.
+If you’re going to pitch a story to the media, it’s important that you know who you’re pitching to.
+This means knowing their name and the publication they work for, and, if possible, their interests as well.
+In other words, it needs to be a personalized pitch.

 If your contact has written about similar topics in the past, mention those stories.
 If not, comment on how excited you are about the possibility of working together on this new piece (because who doesn’t love hearing themselves talk?).

-Keep media pitches short and sweet.
-The news cycle is fast paced, so the shorter the better.
+Media pitching tip #5: Keep media pitches short and sweet.
+The news cycle is fast-paced, so the shorter, the better

 Keep your media pitch short and sweet.
-No one wants to read a 500 word pitch, or a rambling diatribe about yours or your client’s brand.
-The news cycle is fast paced, so the shorter the better.
+No one wants to read a 500-word pitch or a rambling diatribe about your or your client’s brand.
+The news cycle is fast-paced, so the shorter, the better.

 Bonus points if you can use some bullet points to make it even more organized and concise.

-Give them “what’s in it for them.”
-Creating a win-win situation for the reporter or journalist is imperative.
+Media pitching tip #6: Give them “what’s in it for them.”
+Creating a win-win situation for the reporter or journalist is imperative

 If you want to be a trusted source for the media, give them what’s in it for them.
 Creating a win-win situation for the reporter or journalist is imperative.
 This means building relationships with journalists at various outlets and understanding what motivates each of them.